-Simon Bainbridge was born in London in 1952.
+Simon Bainbridge, 1952-2021, was born in London.
 He studied composition with John Lambert at the Royal College of Music and with Gunther Schuller at Tanglewood.
 The success of Bainbridge’s Spirogyra at the 1971 Aldeburgh Festival led to a string quartet being written for the legendary Yale Quartet, commissioned by André Previn for the 1972 South Bank Summer Music Festival.

-Simon Bainbridge was head of Composition at the Royal Academy of Music from 1999-2007 and received a Professorship from the University of London in 2001.
-He remains on the faculty of the composition department at the Academy as Senior Professor in Composition.
-He has taught and lectured at the Juilliard School in New York, the Boston Conservatory of Music, Yale University and the New England Conservatory of Music.
+Simon Bainbridge received a Professorship from the University of London in 2001.
+He was Head of Composition from 1999-2007 and continued as a Senior Professor in Composition.
+He taught and lectured at the Juilliard School in New York, the Boston Conservatory of Music, Yale University and the New England Conservatory of Music.
 In 2009, he had a residency at Yonsei University in Seoul, South Korea.
-Autumn 2015 sees the world premiere of his new String Quartet and in late November, the first performance of a new double bass concerto for the famous jazz bassist Eddie Gomez and the Britten Sinfonia to be performed at the Barbican as part of the London Jazz Festival.
+Autumn 2015 saw the world premiere of his new String Quartet and in late November, the first performance of a new double bass concerto for the famous jazz bassist Eddie Gomez and the Britten Sinfonia was performed at the Barbican as part of the London Jazz Festival.